 Everyone is a fan of smoked meat.
 But very few of us know how to cook up one perfectly.

 Though mastering the recipe might take more than a few bitter trails, selecting wood shouldn’t be much of a hustle.
-What is a hustle though is selecting a good wood and charcoal smoker.
-So, if you need any help with that, do check out our reviews of the Best Charcoal Smokers.
+What is a hustle though is selecting a good wood and charcoal smoker and grill combo.

 If you find yourself in a place where you can’t make your mind regarding which one to go for, then this article is for you.

 Why is the selection of wood a critical process?

 Before diving right into the woods to buy, it’s important to understand why exactly we’re doing that.

 Not all woods are same when it comes to their flavor.
 The inherent flavor of wood plays a decisive role when it comes to the actual taste of food.